DrCytometer/AutoSpectral/README.md

 ## Bug fixes and known issues

 AutoSpectral is pretty complex and newly released, so there will be bugs.
 Sorry.
 Thanks to all of you providing feedback.
+Please submit any and all issues either using the Issues page or via email at colibri-cytometry at gmail.

 To submit a bug report, go to [Issues](https://github.com/DrCytometer/AutoSpectral/issues).